GDPR – Carrington Dean and your privacy

 Deleting the information we hold on you

-If for any reason you are concerned that the personal information we hold about you is incorrect, or if you would like your personal information removed from our records please contact us by email at email@example.com and we will be happy to review, update or remove information as appropriate.
-We will keep your information unless you ask us to remove it.
+If for any reason you are concerned that the personal information we hold about you is incorrect, or if you would like your personal information removed from our records please contact us by email at [email protected] and we will be happy to review, update or remove information as appropriate.
+We will keep your information in line with the data retention policy unless you ask us to remove it.

 If you would like to request a copy of the personal data we hold please contact the email above and use the term ‘subject access request’ in the subject line.